Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ```
 {
-	url: STR // url to the DM of the shared folder or the FM of the shared file
+	url: URL // url to the DM of the shared folder or the FM of the shared file
 	key: KEY // symmetric key for the DM or FM
 	msg: STR // optional message for the contact
 }